A walker can be a very useful assistive device for seniors who need them to ambulate. They can greatly reduce the risk of falling and injury.

 Does A Walker Need To Be Fitted?

-The answer is yes!
-For the best possible comfort, safety and mobility, it is important to make sure your walker is properly fitted.
+As you can see, for the best possible comfort, safety and mobility, it is important to make sure your walker is properly fitted.

 A good fit will ensure that the user can move around safely and with ease, while reducing strain on the body.